rakib11ms/BlockStakReportManagementMERN/README.md

 ### `Project run command`

-In frontend folder you can run npm install command as well as backend folder also.I also have attached .env file public\
+In frontend folder you can run npm install command as well as backend folder also.I also have attached .env file public \
+In frontend i have used Mui for table layout and some design.If any occurs please install all dependencies..\